soliedra/SerialMoveServoToPosition/README.md

 #SerialMoveServoToPosition

-Controls the position of a [DCMotorServo] (https://github.com/soliedra/DCMotorServo).
+Controls the position of a DIY Servo Motor [DCMotorServo] (https://github.com/soliedra/DCMotorServo).

 The target position is received through the Serial Port